-The top five brokers are all regulated firms.
-The Firm does not have any close links, conflicts of interests or common ownerships with respect to the execution venues it uses to execute orders.
+Description of any The top five brokers are all regulated firms.
+The Firm does not have any close close links, links, conflicts of interests or common ownerships with respect to the conflicts of execution venues it uses to execute orders. interests, common ownerships